stride3d/stride-docs/en/manual/game-studio/dedicated-editors/scene-editor/entity-tree.md

 # Entity tree

-The **entity tree** shows the contents of a scene in a tree-like structure.
+The **Entity tree** shows the contents of a scene in a tree-like structure.

 ![](media/entity-tree.webp)